chenaciousD/website/content/projects/startup/index.md

 # Grit Orientation
 Characteristics of the team to both break through barriers and follow through on commitments
-- `Perserverance:` Can the team adapts, take initiative to move projects forward regardless of obstacles and without external prompting
+- `Perseverance:` Can the team adapts, take initiative to move projects forward regardless of obstacles and without external prompting
 - `Commitment:` How committed is everyone and how is this commitment reflected in personal sacrifices?
 - `Resilience:` What is the level emotional strength to endure stress and challenges without breaking focus?
 Other areas worth looking out for: velocity, curiosity, optimism, initiative, flexibility